Microsoft users around the world report widespread outages

 Microsoft 365 said on social media that it was "investigating an issue impacting users ability to access various Microsoft 365 apps and services" and that things were improving as the company worked to "reroute the affected traffic to healthy infrastructure."

-American Airlines, Delta and United Airlines said all pending flight departures were grounded.
-American Airlines said this was due to "a technical issue with CrowdStrike" that it said was impacting multiple airlines, and that the company was in contact with its planes currently in flight.
+American Airlines, Delta, United Airlines and Spirit Airlines grounded all pending flight departures, though American Airlines lifted its ground stop later on Friday.
+American Airlines said the problem had been caused by "a technical issue with CrowdStrike" that it said was impacting multiple airlines.

+"A faulty update or misconfiguration by CrowdStrike is leading to these system outages," the agency said in a statement to Reuters.

+CBS News reached out to CrowdStrike for comment but has not yet received a reply.

-In Europe, Lufthansa and SAS Airlines reported disruptions.
+In Europe, Lufthansa, KLM and SAS Airlines reported disruptions.
 Switzerland's largest airport, in Zurich, said planes were not being allowed to land, according to CBS News partner network BBC News.

+In India, at the airport in Delhi, everything was being done manually.
+No electric check-in terminals were functioning, and gate information was being updated by hand on a white board, the BBC reported.

 Britain's Sky News and the BBC's TV network aimed at children were both off the air on Friday.